UgolinOlle/c_formatter_42/README.md

 I know you are already a good human norm.
 It's just for convenience.

+## > [!IMPORTANT]

+This version as been updated to be use with linux-asahi a linux version for m1 & m2 (for the moment).

 ## Installation

 Requires Python3.8+ (3.9, 3.10, 3.11)